 If you’re an adventurist, you definitely do not want to miss a trip to Dubai’s enthralling water theme parks.
-Try Wild Wadi Adventure’s Jumeirah Sceirah which plunges you down from a height of 32 meters and at a speed of 80 kilometers / hour.
-To give you the ultimate in adrenaline rush, Aquaventure within Atlantis Hotel also has some great water slides including Poseidon’s Revenge, Aquaconda, and Shark Attack.
+Try Wild Wadi Adventure’s Jumeirah Sceirah which plunges you down from a height of 32 meters and at a speed of 80 kilometers/hour.
+To give you the ultimate in an adrenaline rush, Aquaventure within Atlantis Hotel also has some great water slides including Poseidon’s Revenge, Aquaconda, and Shark Attack.

 - Cruise past the glorious Dubai Creek

 Bask in the glorious panoramic night views of Dubai’s main highlights as you cruise down the charming Dubai Creek in a traditional wooden Arabian vessel, known as dhow.
-The cruise normally lasts for two hours, and dinner is served onboard with traditional live performances.
+Dhow cruise creek and dinner is served onboard with traditional live performances.
 Another way to enjoy the glowing attractions of Dubai Creek is to take an abra (water taxi) ride.